GSA-TTS/continuous-assessment-poc/README.md

 Configuration that changes from staging to production, but is public, should be added to `config/deployment/staging.yml` and `config/deployment/production.yml`

+### Public Egress Proxy

+Traffic to be delivered to the public internet or s3 must be proxied through the [cg-egress-proxy](https://github.com/GSA-TTS/cg-egress-proxy) app.

+To deploy the proxy manually:

+1. Ensure terraform state is up to date.
+1. Update the acl files in `config/deployment/egress_proxy`
+1. Deploy the proxy to staging: `bin/ops/deploy_egress_proxy.rb -s rahearn -a continuous_monitoring-staging`
+1. Deploy the proxy to production: `bin/ops/deploy_egress_proxy.rb -s rahearn -a continuous_monitoring-production`

+See the [ruby troubleshooting doc](https://github.com/GSA-TTS/cg-egress-proxy/blob/main/docs/ruby.md) first if you have any problems making outbound connections through the proxy.
 ## Documentation

 ### Auditree Control Validation